Numerical Methods for Constrained Coulomb Gases, Theoretical Insights and Computational Applications

 Mapping and Forecasting the Land Surface Temperature in Response to the Land Use and Land Cover Changes using Machine Learning Over the Southernmost Municipal Corporation of Tamilnadu, India

-This study presents the redesign of physics practical’s for students of nutritional sciences at the University of Vienna, addressing long-standing challenges in motivation, relevance, and learning outcomes.
+This study presents the redesign of physics practical's for students of nutritional sciences at the University of Vienna, addressing long-standing challenges in motivation, relevance, and learning outcomes.
 Traditional physics exercises, originally developed for physics majors, often lack contextual alignment with the needs and backgrounds of non-physics students.
-To bridge this gap, the method of Didactic Reconstruction was applied, emphasizing learner cantered design, contextual relevance, and cognitive accessibility.
+To bridge this gap, the method of Didactic Reconstruction was applied, emphasizing learner-centered design, contextual relevance, and cognitive accessibility.
 Through a structured process involving expert consultation, learner perspective analysis, and iterative development, a new set of practical exercises was created.
 These exercises integrate interdisciplinary contexts, interactive digital tools, and adapted instructional strategies.
 Evaluation results, based on surveys and performance assessments, demonstrate improved student engagement, conceptual understanding, and perceived relevance to nutritional sciences.
 This paper outlines the methodological framework, implementation process, and key outcomes, offering a scalable model for similar interdisciplinary educational settings.

 This study presents a direct numerical simulation (DNS) investigation into the interactions between pressure-driven and thermally driven turbulence in mixed convection flows.
-By systematically varying Reynolds and Prandtl numbers, we examine how weakly diffusive thermal fluctuations influence energy transfer and turbulence production across scales in a periodic channel configuration.
-The results reveal that while large-scale convection rolls dominate global flow dynamics, their coupling with pressure driven turbulence is highly dependent on thermal diffusivity.
+By systematically varying Reynolds and Prandtl numbers, it is examined how weakly diffusive thermal fluctuations influence energy transfer and turbulence production across scales in a periodic channel configuration.
+The results reveal that while large-scale convection rolls dominate global flow dynamics, their coupling with pressure-driven turbulence is highly dependent on thermal diffusivity.
 Lower thermal diffusivity (higher Prandtl number) confines thermal activity to smaller scales, reducing its influence on pressure-driven mechanisms and altering the spectral energy distribution.
 Detailed energy budgets show that multi-physics interactions in mixed convection do not create sub-Kolmogorov turbulence but significantly reshape turbulence production pathways.
 The spectral analysis further confirms that thermal effects remain confined to larger structures, and the Batchelor scaling holds for temperature fields.
 These findings suggest that Reynolds-averaged Navier-Stokes (RANS) or large-eddy simulation (LES) models require tailored treatment of the two-way thermal momentum coupling for accurate prediction in stratified flow environments.